 Each student has an assigned student services representative that is here to assist and guide you.
 We can guide you through the administrative aspects of your studies and help connect you with other university resources when necessary.
 We are also here to help you when you are feeling overwhelmed.
 Know that you have many options to help you succeed in your studies.

-An overview of available funding is provided by the Office of Admissions on their Funding Your Graduate Education page.
+An overview of available funding is provided by the Office of Admissions on the Funding Your Graduate Education page.

 - What do I need to do if I have "conditional admission" based on official transcripts?